MuhammedBuyukkinaci/My-Helper-Functions/README.md

 186) [Rich](https://github.com/Textualize/rich) is a python library for rich text and beautiful formatting in the Terminal.

-186) We can build packages and publish them to pypi via following [this tutorial](https://packaging.python.org/en/latest/tutorials/packaging-projects/).
+187) We can build packages and publish them to pypi via following [this tutorial](https://packaging.python.org/en/latest/tutorials/packaging-projects/).
 Take a look at [packaging_tutorial](./packaging-tutorial/) folder for details.

+188) Some principles proposed by GRASP design principles

+    - Creator: Helping us decide we create objects.
+Factory design pattern as an example.
+    - Information Expert: Where does this information/extension make sense?
+    - Indirection: introduce an intermediate unit between 2 other units, to remove direct coupling.
+Adapter & Facade uses.
+    - High cohesion: A method should work only one thing.
+    - Low coupling: Avoid too many instance attributes in a class.
+5-6 maximum.
+Avoid too many methods.

 # Python Logging